umeshkumhar/ai-on-gke/tutorial.md

 ## Step 2: Provide APPLICATION Inputs Parameters for Terraform

-Here on step 1 you need to update the APPLICATION terraform tfvars file (located in ./workloads/workloads.auto.tfvars) to provide the input parameters to allow terraform code execution to provision the APPLICATION WORKLOADS.
+Here on step 1 you need to update the APPLICATION terraform tfvars file (located in ./workloads/workloads.tfvars) to provide the input parameters to allow terraform code execution to provision the APPLICATION WORKLOADS.
 Thise will include the inputs parameters in form of key value pairs.
 Update the values as per your requirements.

-<walkthrough-editor-open-file filePath="./workloads/workloads.tfvars"> Open workloads.auto.tfvars
+<walkthrough-editor-open-file filePath="./workloads/workloads.tfvars"> Open workloads.tfvars
 </walkthrough-editor-open-file>